csinva/csinva.github.io/_notes/ml/nlp.md

 # nlp basics

-- basics come from book "Speech and Language Processing"
+*basics come from book "Speech and Language Processing"*

 - **language models** - assign probabilities to sequences of words
-  - ex. **n-gram model** - assigns probs to shorts sequences of words, known as n-grams
+  - ex. **n-gram model** - assigns probs to short sequences of words, known as n-grams
     - for full sentence, use markov assumption
   - eval: **perplexity (PP)** - inverse probability of the test set, normalized by the number of words (want to minimize it)
     - $PP(W_{test}) = P(w_1, ..., w_N)^{-1/N}$